AtluriNikhil/AtluriNikhil/README.md

 ### 🏆 Recognition & Recommendations

-> *"Among the very best graduate students I've worked with — he wowed me from our first interview with his technical strength and problem-solving skills."*
-> — **Prof. Srikanth Parameswaran, Ph.D.** · Associate Professor, Binghamton University (Direct Manager)

 > *"An exceptional developer.
 Despite being early in his career, he went above and beyond to deliver solutions that exceeded expectations."*
 > — **Aniket Parulekar** · Data Engineer, Lupin (Client)

 > *"His rapid adaptation and technical expertise are impressive.
 He received a certificate of excellence from the Lupin CIO — a remarkable achievement."*
-> — **Rohit Tirakaraddi** · Associate Technical Lead, Flutura (Direct Manager)
+> — **Rohit Tirakaraddi** · Associate Technical Lead, Flutura

 > *"Approached the project with dedication and professionalism that exceeded expectations.
 His contributions will have a lasting impact."*
-> — **Saif Ahmad** · Senior Software Engineer, Yahoo (Mentor)
+> — **Saif Ahmad** · Senior Software Engineer, Yahoo

 🎖️ **Certificate of Excellence** — Awarded by Narendra Saini (Chief Digital & Data Officer) and Sreeji Gopinathan (Chief Information Officer) at Lupin Limited for *"excellence through Innovation — Passion for Excellence"* on the enterprise Data Lake program.

+> *"Among the very best graduate students I've worked with — he wowed me from our first interview with his technical strength and problem-solving skills."*
+> — **Prof. Srikanth Parameswaran, Ph.D.** · Associate Professor, Binghamton University

 ### 📊 GitHub Stats